katemanson/Olympic_medal_table/README.md

 ```

 ##Learning points
 * The table is slow to load; this is because the functions called in the Country.rank_all() method in turn prompt a series of database queries.
-These could be reduced by refactoring to include relevant data in the program state; that is, by using Ruby before SQL.
+These could be reduced by refactoring to include relevant data in the program state; that is, by using Ruby before SQL
 * Need to `git commit` more often.

 ##Next steps would be...